Ensemble optimal control for managing drug resistance in cancer therapies: Ensemble optimal control in action: numerical experiments

-The results in \cref{table:Sum_Hyp} confirm that the schedule obtained by minimizing $\J^1$ (linear cost) is substantially equivalent to MTD since the measured TTPs are almost identical.
-As for the policy related to $\J^2$ (hyperbolic cost), interpreting the results is more complicated.
+The results in \cref{table:Sum_Hyp} confirm that the schedule obtained by minimizing $\J^1$ (linear cost) is substantially equivalent to MTD since the measured TTPs are almost identical. {The same observation holds as well for the controls related to the minimax functionals $\J^1_{\max},\J^2_{\max}$.} As for the policy related to $\J^2$ (hyperbolic cost), interpreting the results is more complicated.
 Indeed, on the one hand, for $n_0=0.50$ and $n_0=0.75$ the computed mean~TTPs ($336$ days and $660$ days, respectively) are promising and show an apparent improvement when compared to the benchmark strategy `On-Off'~AT (see \cref{table:MTD_AT1}).
 On the other hand, for $n_0=0.25$, the policy related to $\J^2$ performs poorly since the mean TTP has more than halved if compared to the other treatment approaches.
 In addition, for $n_0=0.25$ and $n_0=0.50$, we observe a dramatic drop in min~TTP, i.e., the time-to-progression for the worst-case tumor.
 In \cref{fig:worst_hyp} we reported the evolution of the tumors with $n_0=0.25$ and $n_0=0.50$ for which $\tau_{\mathrm{TTP}'}^\theta$ attains the minimal value ($9$~days and $15$~days, respectively).

-We notice that the evolution of the total tumor population is qualitatively similar in the two graphs in \cref{fig:worst_hyp}.
+We notice that the {dynamics} of the total tumor population is qualitatively similar in the two graphs in \cref{fig:worst_hyp}.
 Namely, the computed policy prescribes an initial phase where the tumor can freely grow.
 However, differently from what is observed in the right-hand side picture of \cref{fig:Sum_Hyp}, the total population size never shrinks below the progression threshold.